devajsanghvi15/devajsanghvi15.github.io/README.md

 **DSA Used, Design Technique and Performance Analysis**
 * Hash Map: Efficient data storage and retrieval.
   * Time Complexity: O(1) is the average case complexity for insert and lookup operations, O(n) is the worst case complexity due to hash collisions, where n is the number of entries in the same bucket.
-  * Space Complexity: O(m) where m is the number of unique entries in the hash map
+  * Space Complexity: O(m) where m is the number of unique entries in the hash map.

 [Code for Lookup Table](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/lookupTable.cpp){:target="_blank"}